More coming. We're working on it.

 Chromebooks all day, AI in the classroom, no say in it.

-Pick a setting and we will give you an idea your kids will actually want to do.
+Real activities your kids will actually want to do.

 School Toolkit

-Bring it to your school.
+Bring it to

 Everything you need to start the conversation at your child's school.
 Talking points, research summaries, and sample letters you can use at PTA meetings, parent nights, or in an email to your principal.